wordofwarning/wordofwarning.org/socialexperiment/index.md

 **For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**

 #### Entry
-FREE: there's no tickets to book… just turn up!
+FREE: there's no ticketing… just turn up!

 Dates: Thursdays 6 February, 22 May, 17 July, and 27 November 2025.<br>Time: 6pm onwards (each event ends *latest* 9pm).